 So what more people should be doing is contributing to the conversation that inspires people who may want to start a blog…inspire them to conquer their fears and do it.
 Instead of being negative and suggesting the blogosphere is oversaturated (which, okay, valid point), be positive and encourage (or better yet, empower) others to stand out in an oversaturated market.

-One of the ways we make money blogging is passive income through affiliate marketing.
-This means we spend time writing posts up front.
+One of the ways I make money blogging is passive income through affiliate marketing.
+This means I spend time writing posts up front.
 And potentially make money from these posts later on.
-The money we make can be made while we’re sleeping, while we’re working on the next post, while we’re at our 9-5… so that money feels totally passive.
+The money I make can be made while I/m sleeping, while I’m working on the next post, while I’m at my 9-5… so that money feels totally passive.

-Insofar as making a ton of money blogging… we’re not making that… yet.
-But we’re doing the first few things you have to do in order to build a successful blog: start the darn blog! write content. put yourself out there. make mistakes. fix them. then … profit?
+Insofar as making a ton of money blogging… I’m not making that… yet.
+But I’m doing the first few things you have to do in order to build a successful blog: start the darn blog! write content. put yourself out there. make mistakes. fix them. then … profit?

-A part of us feels weird about sharing this income report.
-Another part knows that people (like ourselves) learn by seeing how others accomplish their goals.
+A part of me feels weird about sharing this income report.
+Another part knows that people (like myself) learn by seeing how others accomplish their goals.

-After all, if other bloggers did not post their income reports, we would not have started blogging for an audience.
+After all, if other bloggers did not post their income reports, I would not have started blogging for an audience.
 PERIOD.
-Reading those income reports inspired us to start our own profitable blog.
+Reading those income reports inspired me to start my own profitable blog.
 Starting this blog turned out to be an incredible journey.
-It serves as a creative outlet and gives us so much to be excited about with each day.
-While it’s a lot of work, we never feel like we’re working.
+It serves as a creative outlet and gives me so much to be excited about with each day.
+While it’s a lot of work, I never feel like I’m working.

 The best part?
 Blogging for business is more than just writing.
 As a blogger, you are also your own social media manager.
 And your own graphic designer.
 You are your blog’s chief creative.
 Business manager.
 The list goes on and it’s freaking impressive.